pbjorklund/pbjorklundblog/content/posts/get-started-with-generative-ai.md

 ---
-title: "Demystifying Generative AI for Beginners"
+title: Demystifying Generative AI for Beginners
+authors:
+  - Patrik Björklund
 share: true
 date: 2023-08-07 13:32:00
-summary: "Understand and get started with generative AI as a non-tech savvy user.
-Boost personal productivity by creating content similar to humans at the speed of thought."
+summary: Understand and get started with generative AI as a non-tech savvy user.
+  Boost personal productivity by creating content similar to humans at the speed of thought.
-keywords: ['AI']
+tags:
+  - AI
 ---

 Artificial intelligence or AI, as it is commonly known, is increasingly becoming a part of our everyday lives.